 The Library has several databases that will help students learn more about the world and complete assignments.
 Take a look at our database page for students and homework at: http://www.mrcpl.org/research/subjects/students-and-homework

 The State Library of Ohio, Ohioana Library Association, and Ohio Center for the Book are pleased to announce the 20 books selected for the 2017 & 2018 Choose to Read Ohio booklist.

-Kids and teens are encouraged to nominate books for the 2014 Buckeye Children's and Teen Book Awards.
+The children and teens of Ohio have nominated their favorite recent books for the Buckeye Children's and Teen Book Awards

-The American Library Association (ALA) announced the top books, video and audio books for children and young adults; including the Caldecott, Coretta Scott King, Newbery and Printz awards.
+BOSTON - The American Library Association (ALA) today announced the top books, video and audio books for children and young adults ; including the Caldecott, Coretta Scott King, and Newbery Awards

 Quick Tips for Schools and Libraries from Booklist highlights information of interest to educators.
 The current issue gives a sneak peak at Lasting Connections of 2013 l

 Would you like to have an author visit your classroom?
 Kate Messner has a list of authors who are willing to skype with classes and book clubs for free

 This blog, created and maintained by Jamie Forshey, is dedicated to innovative teaching and learning through the use of technology and digital media.

 Having access to a full-time, certified school librarian means better outcomes for Pennsylvania's public school students.
 Study

 What students learn in school is at the forefront of the education reform debates taking place across the U.S. and elsewhere.
 What do educators and other school stakeholders think are the most important skills?